GNN-Transformer Cooperative Architecture for Trustworthy Graph Contrastive Learning: Experiments

 \subsection{Experimental Settings}

 We employ the above methods for node classification.
-For Cora dataset, we follows \cite{labelset3} to randomly select 20 nodes per class for training, 500 nodes for validation, and the remaining nodes for testing.
-For Wiki-CS, Coauthor CS, Amazon-Computers and Amazon Photo datasets, we follows \cite{labelset4} to randomly select 20 nodes per class for training, 30 nodes per class for validation, and the remaining nodes for testing.
+For Cora dataset, we follow \cite{labelset3} to randomly select 20 nodes per class for training, 500 nodes for validation, and the remaining nodes for testing.
+For Wiki-CS, Coauthor-CS, Amazon-Computers and Amazon-Photo datasets, we follow \cite{labelset4} to randomly select 20 nodes per class for training, 30 nodes per class for validation, and the remaining nodes for testing.
 We perform 20 random splits of training, validation, and testing on each dataset and report the average performance of all algorithms across these splits.
 All experiments are implemented in PyTorch and conducted on a server with NVIDIA GeForce 3090 (24GB memory each).
 Table~\ref{tab:hyperparameter} shows the hyperparameter settings of GTCA on 5 datasets.